tartiflette/tartiflette-asgi/README.md

 app.add_route("/graphql", TartifletteApp(sdl=sdl))
 ```

-Serve it using an ASGI web server such as [uvicorn]:
+You can serve it using any ASGI web server — let's use [uvicorn]:

 [uvicorn]: https://www.uvicorn.org